AppleWorks: Discontinuation

 In August 2007, Apple declared AppleWorks "end of life" and stated that they would no longer sell the package.
 The iWork package, which includes a word processing program, a spreadsheet, and a presentation graphics program, is intended to be its replacement.
 While more feature-rich, iWork still lacks some of the modules and the tight integration of AppleWorks.
 AppleWorks will not run on any versions of Mac OS X later than Snow Leopard because it is compiled for the PowerPC CPU architecture.

 AppleWorks word processing, spreadsheet, and presentation files can be opened in earlier versions of iWork applications Pages, Numbers, and Keynote respectively, but not since 2013.
 Collabora Online, LibreOffice or Apache OpenOffice can open AppleWorks word processing, spreadsheet, and presentation files.
 A script exists for batch converting Appleworks (.cwk) files to MS Word (.docx) format (usable by Pages) using the command-line interface for LibreOffice.
 There is no Apple-supplied application to open AppleWorks database, painting, or drawing files without converting them to a different format.
 EazyDraw Retro supports the import of the AppleWorks drawing formats.
-This software runs on El Capitan and older.
+This software runs on Mojave and older.
 AppleWorks User Group continues support, and migrating away from AppleWorks is possible.

+Several of the core engineers behind ClarisWorks left to form Gobe Software whose main product, GoBe Productive, would be released on BeOS, Windows, and Linux.